jameslnewell/jameslnewell.me/README.md

 2. Upload the files in `./dist`

 ## To do
+- fix linting
-- automate deployment to S3 from CI server
+- :traffic_light: automate deployment to S3 from CI server
-- use preact to reduce file size and initialisation time of JS
+- :watch: use Preact to reduce file size and initialisation time of JS
-- use service worker to improve caching
+- :elephant: use service worker to improve caching
-- improve accessibility
+- :wheelchair: improve accessibility
-- grovel to a designer
+- :art: grovel to a designer